ulfalizer/Kconfiglib/README.md

-In addition to creating a handy interface, the make targets are needed to pick up environment variables set in the kernel makefiles, which are referenced in the Kconfig files (ARCH, SRCARCH, and KERNELVERSION as of writing).
+In addition to creating a handy interface, the make targets are needed to pick up environment variables set in the kernel makefiles, which are referenced in the Kconfig files (ARCH, SRCARCH, and KERNELVERSION as of Linux 3.7.0).

 Please tell me if the patch does not apply.
 It should be trivial to apply manually.